Shopify bill overview

 You receive a bill whenever the total of your third-party transaction fees and other outstanding charges exceeds your account's threshold.
 Monthly subscription fees are included in your running total, but they are not included in threshold bills.

-If you have any third-party transaction fees or other charges during your current billing cycle, then your store's threshold appears in the Bills section of the Billing page in your Shopify admin.
+If you have any third-party transaction fees or other charges during your current billing cycle, then your store's threshold appears in the Current billing cycle section of the Billing page in your Shopify admin.
 If you have no transaction fees or charges, then your store's threshold doesn't appear.

 If you reach your billing threshold and you're issued with a bill, you can continue to buy shipping labels until the total reaches 110% of your threshold.
 No further purchases can be made until you pay for the issued bill.
 For example, if your threshold is $400, and your account's activity reaches $400, then you'll be issued a bill.
 You can still purchase shipping labels until your account activity reaches $440 (110% of $400), but any more purchases after that can be made only after you've paid your bill of $400.

-Charges triggered by your billing threshold appear in the Billing history section of the Billing page in your Shopify admin.
+Charges triggered by your billing threshold appear in the Current billing cycle section of the Billing page in your Shopify admin settings.

 Third-party payment providers

-- Your account is billed at the end of the day if the total of your third-party transaction fees and other outstanding charges exceeds your account's daily threshold amount.
+- Your account is billed whenever the total of your third-party transaction fees and other outstanding charges exceeds your account's billing threshold.

 - If the total of your third-party transaction fees and other outstanding charges is below your billing thresholds, then your account is billed at the end of your 30-day billing period.
 If you change your store's Shopify subscription plan, then you're billed for any outstanding and prorated amounts.

-You can view your store's billing thresholds in the Bills section of the Billing page in your Shopify admin.
+You can view your store's billing thresholds in the Current billing cycle section of the Billing page in your Shopify admin.

 Your first bill doesn't include third-party transaction fees, but your second bill includes all third-party transaction fees incurred up to that point.